In this section

 Get tax savvy

-Important information - the value of investments can go down as well as up, so you may get back less than you invest.
-Tax treatment depends on individual circumstances and all tax rules may change in the future.
-This information is not a personal recommendation for any particular investment.
-If you are unsure about the suitability of an investment you should speak to one of Fidelity's advisers or an authorised financial adviser of your choice.
+Important information - investment values can go down as well as up, so you may get back less than you invest.
+Tax treatment depends on individual circumstances and tax rules may change.
+This is not a personal recommendation for a specific investment.
+If you're not sure which investments are suitable for you, consult Fidelity's advisers or another authorised financial adviser.

 Find tax taxing?
 It needn't be.

-Here are a few ways to potentially reduce your CGT liability:
+A few ways to help reduce your CGT bill

 How much CGT could you pay?